 “Well…” I thought, “I did say they could do some puddle jumping.”
-To my utter surprise and only 20 minutes to spare before Laney needed to be home for her family dinner, I walked outside to ﬁnd the two girls in full glee.
-Covered from head-to-toe in mud and no shoes, they were literally dancing in the rain.
-Leave it to my eight year-old free spirit who loves creating memories and her dear friend, Laney, who is up for anything to make a profound point.
+To my utter surprise, and only 20 minutes before Laney needed to be home for her own family’s dinner, I walked outside to ﬁnd the two girlfriends in full glee.
+Covered in mud from head-to-toe, with no shoes in sight, they were literally dancing in the rain.
+Leave it to my eight year-old free spirit, who loves creating memories, and her dear friend, Laney, who is up for anything, to make a profound point.
 I had to capture their moment.
 Two friends, hugging and loving each other, IN ALL THEIR MESS!

-In the conﬁdential spaces at Living Wholehearted, we are helping people discover the beauty that can come out of the most awful and shame-ﬁlled places in our stories.
+In the conﬁdential spaces at Living Wholehearted, we are helping people discover the beauty that can come out of the most awful and shame-ﬁlled stories.
 The choices we made.
 The abuse we received.
 The addictions we cannot break.
 The disconnection from what we present to the world and what we genuinely feel and think inside.

 Having at least one person in the world who can accept us in our mess is truly a gift, let alone a miracle at times.

-The new Hawaiian Disney movie, Moana, has an amazing scene at the end.
-Moana has a call to restore the heart to a lava monster, Te Ka, who had her heart stolen by a demi-god, Maui.
-If you haven’t seen the movie, this won’t be too much of a spoiler alert…I think?
-Moana, as all Disney princesses do, starts to sing to Te Ka, as she bravely faces the dark evil in her ﬁre throwing anger.
+The new Hawaiian -themed Disney movie, Moana, has an amazing scene at the end.
+Moana is called to restore the heart to a lava monster, Te Ka, whose heart had been stolen long ago, by the demi-god Maui.
+If you haven’t seen the movie, this won’t be too much of a spoiler alert…I think.
+As many Disney princesses do, Moana sings to Te Ka, as she bravely faces the evil darkness and her ﬁre-throwing anger.
 She sings, “This is not who you are.
-We know who you are.”
-She restores the heart to Te Ka and the Lava that once was a defense falls and Te Ka’s true beauty is revealed.
+We know who you are,” and she successfully restores the heart to Te Ka.
+The lava, Te-Ka’s primary defense, subsides, and Te Ka’s true beauty is revealed.
 Ahh….It gets me every time!

-This mother’s day, remember all the moments you wish you could take back and allow those to be the fertilizer for doing it different this time.
+This mother’s day, remember all the moments you wish you could take back and allow those to be the fertilizer for doing it differently this time.
 Forgive yourself.
-Confess to a friend the ways you messed up.
+Confess the ways you messed up to a good friend.
 It’s never to late to go to your children and say you are sorry and model humility in asking for forgiveness.
-I do not have to go far in my day to pull up an example in my own life. it was just tonight as my temper got the best of me.
+I do not have to go far back to pull up an example in my own life.
+It was just tonight when my temper got the best of me.
 I think my eight year-old and I have a common spice in our genes!
-After many moments of trying to be patient Mother Theresa, I broke.
+After trying to patiently embody Mother Theresa, I broke.